FormidableLabs/victory/docs/src/content/common-props/common-props.md

 - `childName`: the name of the component the event should be attached to.
 When events are specified in `VictorySharedEvents` or on a component that renders several Victory components as children (_i.e._ `VictoryChart`, `VictoryGroup`, `VictoryStack`), it is necessary to specify which child events should apply to.
 The given `childName` should match the `name` prop of a child component.
 This identifier can be given as a string, an array of strings, or as "all".

 - `target`: the type of element the event should be attached to.
 Valid targets for most Victory components will be `"parent"`, `"data"`, and `"labels"`.
-Events with the "parent" target will be attached to to the top level svg.
+Events with the "parent" target will be attached to the top level svg.
 Events with `"data"` and `"labels"` targets will be attached to `dataComponent` and `labelComponent` elements respectively.
 Some components, like `VictoryAxis` use non-standard targets like `"grid"`.
 Refer to individual API docs for additional caveats.

 - `eventKey`: the specific element to be targeted.
 Events may be attached to specific elements by `eventKey`.
 By default, `eventKey` corresponds to the index in the `data` array (or `tickValues` array) corresponding to a rendered element.
 This value may be given as a single string or number, an array of strings or numbers, or as "all".
 It is not typically necessary to specify an individual `eventKey` for attaching events.
 When no `eventKey` is given, events will be attached to all elements that match a given `childName` and `target`.
 Some components like `VictoryArea` and `VictoryLine` render only a single element for an entire series of data.
 For these, the `eventKey` should be "all".